mozilla/addons-server/docs/topics/blocklist.rst

 Stashing support disabled in Firefox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If stashing support is disabled in a Firefox version the stash records can be ignored and all bloomfilters considered instead.
-(Records with a bloomfilter attachement always have a `generation_time` field).
+(Records with a bloomfilter attachment always have a `generation_time` field).
 Firefox would just download the latest attachment and use that as it's bloomfilter.

 -------